shivangisaraf/StudentHub/README.md

 - Run `npm install` to install all dependencies
 - Check `package.json` for correct versions

+**Test Issues**
+- Ensure test database is separate from development database
+- Check that all test dependencies are installed
+- Verify MongoDB Memory Server is working correctly

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. **Run tests to ensure everything works**: `npm test`
-4. Test thoroughly
+5. Test thoroughly
-5. Submit a pull request
+6. Submit a pull request

 ## License